nyhave/Stocks/README.md

 Sample command-line scripts demonstrating the portfolio logic are located in `src/smartportfolio/`.
 They can be executed with Node for quick experimentation.

+## Progressive Web App

+SmartPortfolio can be installed as a Progressive Web App on modern browsers.
+When installed, the app opens in its own window without the browser address bar.

+1. Open [SmartPortfolio](https://morninj.github.io/SmartPortfolio/) in your mobile or desktop browser.
+2. Use the browser's **Add to Home Screen** or **Install** option.
+3. Launch the app from the home screen to run it in standalone mode.

+The manifest and service worker needed for installation are included in the repository.